358 FRIDAY 19 JUNE 2015 (-8)

 That’s How Young I Feel – Angela Lansbury

-I’m not sure what is to feel young exactly, or old for that matter.
+I’m not sure what it is to feel young exactly, or old for that matter.
 I feel fine, period.
 Sure, certain parts of my body feel awkward or may not be as tuned in as they used to be, but that doesn’t stop me from doing the things I want to do.
 What does that mean?
 Am I still young?
 Am I starting to get old?

 Song Title: That’s How Young I Feel – 1966 Genre: Musical Artist: Angela Lansbury Composer: Jerry Herman Lyricist: Jerry Herman Album: Mame